skhussain123/OPENAISDK-TEST_PREPRATION/Level-1/07-Agent/README.md

 In combination with Python, these primitives are powerful enough to express complex relationships between tools and agents, and allow you to build real-world applications without a steep learning curve.
 In addition, the SDK comes with built-in tracing that lets you visualize and debug your agentic flows, as well as evaluate them and even fine-tune models for your application.

+## Why use the Agents SDK
+1. Enough features to be worth using, but few enough primitives to make it quick to learn.
+2. Works great out of the box, but you can customize exactly what happens.

+**Here are the main features of the SDK:**
+* Agent loop: Built-in agent loop that handles calling tools, sending results to the LLM, and looping until the LLM is done.
+* Python-first: Use built-in language features to orchestrate and chain agents, rather than needing to learn new abstractions.
+* Handoffs: A powerful feature to coordinate and delegate between multiple agents.
+* Guardrails: Run input validations and checks in parallel to your agents, breaking early if the checks fail.
+* Sessions: Automatic conversation history management across agent runs, eliminating manual state handling.
+* Function tools: Turn any Python function into a tool, with automatic schema generation and Pydantic-powered validation.
+* Tracing: Built-in tracing that lets you visualize, debug and monitor your workflows, as well as use the OpenAI suite of evaluation, fine-tuning and distillation tools.

 ```bash
 from agents import Agent, Runner